Ze1598/Daily-News-Scrape/README.md

 * (apr 13th 2019) Updated the page's CSS, removed some news sources and changed the name of the output file so now it is always "Daily News Scrape.html".

+* (apr 25th 2019) Changed some sources once again, namely the addition of Hacker News.

 ### External references: